katrinafyi/graal/compiler/THESIS.md

 2024-03-13 how do you eliminate bounds checks that do not exist?? we will need to do if node creation...

 2024-03-20 Ian: write lots of details about approaches tried otherwise this will be forgotten. working on pi node algorithms for essa generation and trying to avoid explicit creation of pi nodes

+2024-04-02 omitting pi nodes has failed spectacularly. although the inequalities in isolation should be equivalent, the algorithm relies on handling phi and non-phi variables differently. omitting pi nodes means some variables are incorrectly pointing to phis when they should not be.

+we are making progress, but there is a problem with the reduced loop detection. the graph matches very closely with the paper example, but the logic is wrong i believe.